A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.3.1.5 Reports on any fraud or corruptions, including extorsion and bribery.

-The board’s priorities should be consistent with the provider’s social strategy.
-The board should adopt a balanced approach to performance management, using both financial and social information to make decisions.
-The first priority is to focus on client protection as the minimum “Do No Harm” policy under the Board responsibility.
+The board’s priorities should be consistent with the social strategy.
+The board should adopt a balanced approach to financial and social performance management, using both information to make informed strategic decisions.
+The first priority is to focus on client protection as the minimum “Do No Harm” policy under the board’s responsibility.

 Scoring guidance

-For each detail, the answer is ‘yes’ if the board is provided with regular, updated, complete, analyzed data to take informed decisions
+• For each detail, score ‘yes’, if the board is provided with regular reports that contain accurate (as checked by internal control and audit), updated, complete, and correctly analyzed data on the level of client protection to take informed decisions.

-The answer is ‘partially’, if data is irregular, not fully complete, not fully analyzed, not fully discussed for decision-making as checked in the Board minutes.
+• For each detail, score ‘partially’, if client protection data is not fully accurate, irregular, not fully complete, not fully analyzed or not fully discussed for decision-making by the board.

 Sources of information